-b.
-Final Report on Improved Vehicle Occupancy Data Collection Methods, Battelle, April 1997.

-c.
-No daily rate per seats is provided in Trip Generation for Multiplex Theater (Land Use Code 445), so the ratio of "per screen" daily to PM peak hour rate was applied to PM peak hour trips to estimate daily trips.

-- d.
-No vehicle occupancy data are provided in Trip Generation for movie theater trips, so an estimate of 2.0 persons per vehicle was assumed. - e.
-No vehicle occupancy data are provided in Trip Generation for these uses, so 1.0 person per vehicle was assumed. - f.
-No AVO data are provided in Trip Generation for General Office (Land Use Code 710); assumed rate is from ITE's AVO rate for Single-Tenant Office Building (Land Use Code 715). - g.
-No vehicle occupancy data are directly provided in Trip Generation for the Shopping Center (Land Use Code 820); however, ITE data available for other retail uses indicate occupancy rates range from 1.17 (for a hardware store) to 1.46 (for a discount store).
+- Institute of Transportation Engineers (ITE) Trip Generation, 9th Edition, 2012.
+"T" = trips during time period; "X" = size of use in dwelling units for apartments, and in 1,000 square feet of area for other uses; "Ln" = Natural logarithm; "sf" = square feet. - Final Report on Improved Vehicle Occupancy Data Collection Methods, Battelle, April 1997. b. - No daily rate per seats is provided in Trip Generation for Multiplex Theater (Land Use Code 445), so the ratio of "per screen" daily to PM peak hour rate was applied to PM peak hour trips to estimate daily trips. - No vehicle occupancy data are provided in Trip Generation for movie theater trips, so an estimate of 2.0 persons per vehicle was - No vehicle occupancy data are provided in Trip Generation for these uses, so 1.0 person per vehicle was assumed. - No AVO data are provided in Trip Generation for General Office (Land Use Code 710); assumed rate is from ITE's AVO rate for Single-Tenant Office Building (Land Use Code 715). - No vehicle occupancy data are directly provided in Trip Generation for the Shopping Center (Land Use Code 820); however, ITE data available for other retail uses indicate occupancy rates range from 1.17 (for a hardware store) to 1.46 (for a discount store).
 For this analysis, an AVO rate of 1.2 persons-per-vehicle was assumed.

 The Trip Generation Manual 9th edition does not include AVO data for residential uses; therefore, the AVO rate assumed for the residential units (apartments) was based in part on data presented in the Final Report on Improved Vehicle Occupancy Data Collection Methods.
-This report includes AVO data for five cities, including Spokane, Washington, collected with five different methods.
+6 This report includes AVO data for five cities, including Spokane, Washington, collected with five different methods.
 The analyses found a range of AVO rates from just over 1.1 to over 1.6 persons per vehicle depending on the location and methodology.
 For the purposes of this trip generation analysis an AVO rate of 1.2 was selected as representative of sites that were surveyed for the residential categories in ITE's Trip Generation Manual.
 This AVO rate has been applied by Heffron Transportation and approved for traffic analyses of numerous development projects in the Puget Sound region over the past decade.